-- -- Established Joint Commission working groups to identify opportunities and eliminate obstacles to the conclusion of contracts in the agribusiness and food-processing, energy, construction, health, consumer goods, and tourism sectors. - -- Agreed that commercially viable joint ventures are encompassed by the terms and conditions of the Long-Term Agreement Between the United States of America and the Union of Soviet Socialist Republics To Facilitate Economic, Industrial and Technical Cooperation of June 29, 1974. - Established a Joint Commission Working Group to study foreign investment, including joint ventures, in the USSR. - -- Agreed to organize seminar exchanges between legal experts of their ministries to improve understanding of the new legal conditions affecting U.S.-Soviet trade and investment; - -- Undertook to make information on business opportunities and contacts readily available so as to facilitate the prompt identification and contact of potential business partners; - -- Committed themselves to accelerate efforts to improve business facilities for company offices and representatives; - -- Encouraged representatives and experts of their respective firms, enterprises, and consortia, organizations to visit the official commercial offices of the other side.
+- -- Established Joint Commission working groups to identify opportunities and eliminate obstacles to the development of business in the fields of oil and gas equipment, construction equipment, medical equipment and supplies for the medical industry, and consumer industry. - -- Agreed to hold a series of legal seminars to improve understanding of the legal conditions affecting U.S.-Soviet commerce and investment. - -- Undertook to make information on business opportunities and contacts readily available so as to facilitate the prompt identification and contact of potential business partners. - -- Committed themselves to accelerate efforts to improve business facilities for company offices and representatives. - -- Encouraged representatives and experts of their respective firms, enterprises, and organizations to make use of the official commercial offices of the other side. - -- Agreed to expand a program of trade missions, rendering appropriate mutual assistance in their planning and execution.